 Your atria and ventricles contract to make your heart beat and to pump the blood through each chamber.
-Your heart fills up with blood before each beat, and the contraction pushes the blood out into the next chamber.
-The contractions are triggered by electrical pulses that start from the sinus node, or sinoatrial node (SA node), located in the wall of your right atrium.
+Your heart chambers fill up with blood before each beat, and the contraction pushes the blood out into the next chamber.
+The contractions are triggered by electrical pulses that start from the sinus node, also called the sinoatrial node (SA node), located in the tissue of your right atrium.

 The heart’s valves are:

-- Tricuspid (right AV) valve: This valve opens to allow blood to flow from the right atrium to the right ventricle.
+- Tricuspid (right AV) valve.
+This valve opens to allow blood to flow from the right atrium to the right ventricle.

-- Mitral (left AV) valve: This valve opens to let blood flow from the left atrium to the left ventricle.
+- Mitral (left AV) valve.
+This valve opens to let blood flow from the left atrium to the left ventricle.